-"Supplied master data" can be used to create assets with basic information.
+'External master data' can be used to create assets based on basic information from third-party systems.
 Connection-specific information can be entered through a template or manually.
 It is not possible to delete assets through the API.
 The assets can, however, be marked as deleted.

 If the master data is received from the third-party application, the data can be used to create new assets in EDGE Configuration.
-All new assets are displayed on the Supplied Master Data page and are initially given the status New Master Data.
+All new assets are displayed on the External Master Data page and are initially given the status New master data.
 They can be completely configured here and assigned to an EDGE node.

-Fig. 7: List of assets with supplied master data
+Fig. 7: Newly received asset master data